 My son is obsessed with Moana and Maui especially.
-Today I’m going to use my Cricut Maker to make a Disney Maui Halloween Costume.
-This should take a few hours to make but it’ll be well worth it in the end.
+Today I'm going to use my Cricut Maker to make a DIY Maui Costume.
+This should take a few hours to make but it'll be well worth it in the end.

-For starters, I began by uploading this image of Maui’s tattoos into Design Space.
-I really tried to make an SVG in Illustrator but it would not trace well.
+For starters, I began by uploading this image of Maui's tattoos into Design Space.
 I found the best way to do this was to upload the image directly to Design Space, using the upload image function in Design Space, and slicing the image in Design Space.

 The first part I worked on was the neck.
 I placed a square or circle on separate parts of the image and then I slice it.
 It took a lot of small adjustments but I eventually got there.